Search

 When is antibody testing done, and why is it important?

-ACCORDING TO THE FDA, the COVID-19 antibody test is formally known as the SARS-CoV-2 antibody test.
-SARS-CoV-2 is the virus that causes COVID-19.
-This antibody test can tell whether you have SARS-CoV-2 antibodies in your blood.
-If you do, you have either been infected with COVID-19 or have recovered from it, adds the FDA.
+THE COVID-19 antibody test is also known as the SARS-CoV-2 antibody test, according to the FDA.
+COVID-19 is caused by the SARS-CoV-2 virus.
+This antibody test can determine whether you have antibodies to SARS-CoV-2 in your blood.
+According to the FDA, if you do, you have either been infected with COVID-19 or have recovered from it.

 COVID-19 Antibody Test FAQs